-By the mid-1970s, the couple separated both personally and professionally after an altercation in Dallas in which Tina fought back, according to her later book.
-In 1978, they were officially divorced, with Tina citing Ike's frequent infidelities and increasing drug and alcohol use in addition to the abuse.
+In 1976, the couple separated both personally and professionally after an altercation in Dallas in which Tina fought back, according to her later book.
+In 1978, they were officially divorced, with Tina citing Ike’s frequent infidelities and increasing drug and alcohol use in addition to the abuse.

 In the years following her divorce, Tina’s solo career got off to a slow start.
 According to Tina, when she left Ike, she had “36 cents and a gas station credit card.”
 To make ends meet and to care for her children, she used food stamps and even cleaned houses.
 But she also continued to perform in lower-profile venues and made guest appearances on other artists’ records, though not achieving any notable success initially.

-The following year, she exploded back into the record industry when her much-anticipated solo album, Private Dancer, was released to overwhelming critical and popular success.
+The following year, she exploded back into the record industry when her much-anticipated solo album Private Dancer was released to overwhelming critical and popular success.
 It went on to win four Grammy Awards and eventually sold more than 20 million copies worldwide.

 Private Dancer was a formidable entity in terms of its individual singles, with the empowerment anthem “What’s Love Got to Do With It” reaching No. 1 on the U.S. pop charts and earning the Grammy for Record of the Year.
 The smooth-jazz title track “Private Dancer” and “Better Be Good to Me” both reached the top 10 as well.

-By this time, Turner was a woman in her mid-40s who was becoming even more renowned for her uniquely energetic performances and raspy singing technique along with her signature look — typically performing in short skirts that exposed her famous legs, with voluminous, punk styled hair.
+By this time, Turner was a woman in her mid-40s who was becoming even more renowned for her uniquely energetic performances and raspy singing technique along with her signature look—typically performing in short skirts that exposed her famous legs, with voluminous, punk-styled hair.